zhangruochi/Advanced-Machine-Learning-Specialization/week10/README.md

 - For evenry 7.5 models in previous level we add 1 in meta(empirical)
 - Be mindful of target leakage

+### Validation schema

+There are a number of ways to validate second level models (meta-models).
+In this reading material you will find a description for the most popular ones.
+If not specified, we assume that the data does not have a time component.
+We also assume we already validated and fixed hyperparameters for the first level models (models).

+1. Simple holdout scheme
+    1. Split train data into three parts: partA and partB and partC.
+    2. Fit N diverse models on partA, predict for partB, partC, test_data getting meta-features partB_meta, partC_meta and test_meta respectively.
+    3. Fit a metamodel to a partB_meta while validating its hyperparameters on partC_meta.
+    4. When the metamodel is validated, fit it to [partB_meta, partC_meta] and predict for test_meta.
+2. Meta holdout scheme with OOF meta-features
+    1. Split train data into K folds.
+Iterate though each fold: retrain N diverse models on all folds except current fold, predict for the current fold.
+After this step for each object in train_data we will have N meta-features (also known as out-of-fold predictions, OOF).
+Let's call them train_meta.
+    2. Fit models to whole train data and predict for test data.
+Let's call these features test_meta.
+    3. Split train_meta into two parts: train_metaA and train_metaB.
+Fit a meta-model to train_metaA while validating its hyperparameters on train_metaB.
+    4. When the meta-model is validated, fit it to train_meta and predict for test_meta.
+3. Meta KFold scheme with OOF meta-features
+    1. Obtain OOF predictions train_meta and test metafeatures test_meta using b.1 and b.2.
+    2. Use KFold scheme on train_meta to validate hyperparameters for meta-model.
+A common practice to fix seed for this KFold to be the same as seed for KFold used to get OOF predictions.
+    3. When the meta-model is validated, fit it to train_meta and predict for test_meta.
+4. Holdout scheme with OOF meta-features
+    1. Split train data into two parts: partA and partB.
+    2. Split partA into K folds.
+Iterate though each fold: retrain N diverse models on all folds except current fold, predict for the current fold.
+After this step for each object in partA we will have N meta-features (also known as out-of-fold predictions, OOF).
+Let's call them partA_meta.
+    3. Fit models to whole partA and predict for partB and test_data, getting partB_meta and test_meta respectively.
+    4. Fit a meta-model to a partA_meta, using partB_meta to validate its hyperparameters.
+    5. When the meta-model is validated basically do 2. and 3. without dividing train_data into parts and then train a meta-model.
+That is, first get out-of-fold predictions train_meta for the train_data using models.
+Then train models on train_data, predict for test_data, getting test_meta.
+Train meta-model on the train_meta and predict for test_meta.
+5. KFold scheme with OOF meta-features
+    1. To validate the model we basically do d.1 -- d.4 but we divide train data into parts partA and partB M times using KFold strategy with M folds.
+    2. When the meta-model is validated do d.5.

 ### Software
 - StackNet (https://github.com/kaz-Anova/StackNet)